 Metal Gear Solid 3: Snake Eater is the third installment of the Metal Gear Solid saga and chronologically the first part of the story: the origin of Big Boss.
 Set in 1964, the game is different from the first two games in that it is mainly set in a jungle environment.
 Stealth is very important to the gameplay of Snake Eater due to more advanced AI enemies, open environments, and (due to the arcane cold war technology) a lack of detailed, on-screen radars.
 Survival - performing minor surgery, bandaging wounds, eating wild animals - is a feature unique to this Metal Gear.
 Hideo Kojima, creator of the Metal Gear series, directed Snake Eater and the game is generally seen as an answer to the criticism that was given to Metal Gear Solid 2: Sons of Liberty.
 A new engine was created for Snake Eater in order to create a richer graphical experience, and the gameplay was opened up to allow for more aggressive approaches.

 Because of the 60s setting, the radar in previous games has not been invented, and the player must rely on special equipment.
-The active sonar, activated when you press L3, sends out a rather noisy ping, and reports the location of all animals and people, but the noise the ping makes may alert the enemy.
+The active sonar, activated with the L3 button, sends out a rather noisy ping, and reports the location of all animals and people, but the noise the ping makes may alert the enemy.
 The motion detector reports the location of all moving objects, but not stationary ones.
 The AP sensor vibrates the controller upon detecting an enemy.
 Snake can also use a mine detector to locate claymores.
 These items take up battery power, which refills when not in use.
 If the battery runs out completely, the items that use battery power will not operate for a short period of time.